 To update an existing checkout, you can run

 The first command updates the primary Chromium source repository and rebases any of your local branches on top of tip-of-tree (aka the Git branch

-origin/master).
+origin/main).
 If you don't want to use this script, you can also just use

 git pull or other common Git commands to update the repo.